 In 1960, the brothers fulfilled the need for a more modern facility to better serve the families of our area.
 A new facility, complete with chapel and additional parking spaces, was built on the same location as the original building.
 For many years, this facility met the needs of the families.

 The mid 70’s brought the fourth generation of the family to the business.
 Bobby, Jerry’s son, began the same way as his dad before him.
 After completing his studies at Gupton Jones College of Mortuary Science in Atlanta, he joined the firm in 1979 as a Funeral Service Licensee.
-Today, Bobby continues the Holcombe family tradition of service to their community.
+He retired in May of 2021.

 Another family member came to be a part of Holcombe Brothers’ long history in Yancey County is Herschel’s son-in-law, Charlie Hensley.
 Charlie joined the staff after the death of Harlon in 1980 and continued his association until his retirement in 2002.

 We expanded our facilities in 1988.
 A new larger chapel, lobby, arrangements area, renovations to the existing building, and additional parking spaces were completed.
 These improvements have given us the ability to better serve the needs of our families.